selinks/LanguageofMyself/README.md

 # LanguageofMyself
-LanguageofMyself is notions system for myself notes and cataloging example for my projects, such as ProjectInternetArchive, ProjectLibrary, etc.
+LanguageofMyself is notions system for myself notes and cataloging example for my projects, such as InternetArchive, Library, etc.